 The Council's Constitution provides the framework within which the Council operates.
 It sets out how decisions are made and the procedures which must be followed to ensure that these are efficient, effective, transparent and accountable.
-The constitution is kept under review by the Standards Committee who request the Constitution Focus Group to review sections.
-In 2019/20 this included the terms of reference for Wiltshire Pension Fund Committee and Local Pension Board, adjustments to the policy framework, reviewing the planning code of good practice, approach to petitions, new arrangements for code of conduct complaints and temporary meeting protocols for Covid-19.
-Bespoke arrangements are in place to ensure virtual meetings can deliver continued councillor engagement on key decisions.
+The constitution is kept under review and in 2019/20 this included consideration of terms of reference for Wiltshire Pension Fund Committee and Local Pension Board, adjustments to the policy framework, reviewing the planning code of good practice, approach to petitions, new arrangements for code of conduct complaints and temporary meeting protocols for Covid-19.
+Bespoke arrangements have been put in place to ensure virtual meetings can take place and deliver continued councillor engagement on key decisions.